cuongnd9/grpc-node-kit-v2/README.md

-# sequelize-kit
+# grpc-node-kit-v2

-A simple 🎲 KIT to start a new Node project.
+A friendly KIT 🧧 for gRPC 🤝 Node.

 ## Prepare